What information do we collect from you?

 A cookie is a small amount of data that is sent to your browser from a Web server and stored on your computer’s hard drive.
 Cookies enable us to identify your browser as a unique user.
 Cookies may involve the transmission of information from us to you and from you to us.
 The Help feature on most browsers will tell you how to prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
 Additionally, you can disable or delete similar data used by browser add-ons, such as Flash cookies, by changing the add-on’s settings or visiting the Site of its manufacturer.
 You may lose some features or functionality when you disable cookies.

 Like most standard websites servers, we track website analytics.
-Web analytics track Internet protocol (IP) addresses, browser type, Internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and number of clicks.
+Web analytics track Internet protocol (IP) addresses, browser type, Internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and a number of clicks.
 We utilize this information to analyze trends, administer the Sites, prevent fraud, track website navigation in the aggregate, and gather broad demographic information for aggregate use.

 Indirect Collection – Social Networking